RojoRevolution/001_Code_Refactor/README.md

 # Other Changes:
-    - Formated all images to 72dpi, saved a .pngs and optimized them for the web to reduce their file sizes
+    - Formated all images to 72dpi, saved as .pngs and optimized them for the web to reduce their file sizes

 # Additional Notes:
     - In my experience the h1 tag should not be in the header nor be used only for the company name.
 But seeing as there was no content in the Hero section, I left it as is.